 EMBARGOED FOR RELEASE: 11 A.M.
 (ET), WEDNESDAY, JANUARY 14, 2015

-Editor’s Note: This work was supported in part by grants from the National Institutes of Health/National Cancer Institute and an American Society of Clinical Oncology Foundation Career Development Award.
+Editor’s Note: Authors made conflict of interest disclosures.
+This study was supported by Shire Development, LLC, including funding to Scientific Communications & Information and Complete Healthcare Communications, Inc., for support in writing and editing the manuscript.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email firstname.lastname@example.org.